A novel Boltzmann equation solver for calculation of dose and fluence spectra distributions for proton beam therapy: Introduction

-Performance testing of the RaySearch Monte Carlo software (Saini et al. 2017) reported ±3\% agreement with experiment for depth dose in water.
+Performance testing of the RaySearch Monte Carlo software \cite{Sa17} reported ±3\% agreement with experiment for depth dose in water.
 In a $\gamma$-index test (3\%,3 mm), in a heterogeneous slab phantom, the pass rate was 90\% for six out of seven planes.
-Schreuder \etal (2019A) reported somewhat better results of 3\%/3 mm $\gamma$-tests for a neck phantom and a water-filled breast phantom.
+Schreuder et al.\cite{Sc19A} reported somewhat better results of 3\%/3 mm $\gamma$-tests for a neck phantom and a water-filled breast phantom.
 Still, for the neck phantom in 2 out of 8 tests the pass rate was below 89\%.
 For the 2\%/2 mm criterion the average pass rate for the neck phantom was 0.819.
-In a similar study with a lung phantom Schreuder \etal (2019B) reported the pass rate of 92\% (3\%/3 mm) for a single beam irradiation.
+In a similar study with a lung phantom Schreuder et al.\cite{Sc19B} reported the pass rate of 92\% (3\%/3 mm) for a single beam irradiation.
 For the same setup, RaySearch Monte Carlo software underestimated dose in the distal region of the target volume by 18\%.
-Ruangchan \etal (2020) compared proton dose calculations with measurements in a heterogeneous phantom comprised of bone and lung or soft tissue blocks.
+Ruangchan et al.\cite{Ru020} compared proton dose calculations with measurements in a heterogeneous phantom comprised of bone and lung or soft tissue blocks.
 Differences in mean target doses were within $\pm3 \%$.
 Outside the target the maximum dose difference was 9\%.

 These fast Monte Carlo algorithms offer better performance than do PB algorithms.
-They, however, do not consistently comply with the AAPM Task Group 185 Report (Farr \etal 2020) that recommends achieving the pass rate of 95\% for the 3\%/3 mm $\gamma$-test.
+They, however, do not consistently comply with the AAPM Task Group 185 Report\cite{Fa20} that recommends achieving the pass rate of 95\% for the 3\%/3 mm $\gamma$-test.
 Furthermore, such algorithms do not eliminate the risk of dose miscalculation by up to $\sim$10\%.
-They are a long way from reaching the 2\%/2 mm level of accuracy that the AAPM Task Group 157 (Ma \etal 2020) recommends for Monte Carlo dose calculation for photon and electron beams.
+They are a long way from reaching the 2\%/2 mm level of accuracy that the AAPM Task Group 157\cite{Ma20} recommends for Monte Carlo dose calculation for photon and electron beams.
 Of course, there are variations in the performance between different algorithms in the "fast Monte Carlo" category.
 However, extensive statistical sampling that is required to control uncertainties throughout the irradiated volume limits the computational efficiency achievable with Monte Carlo.
 To advance beyond this efficiency limit, it is worth exploring alternative computational approaches.